lynxthecat/maintain-wan-lease/README.md

 http://www.snbforums.com/threads/problem-udhcpc-does-not-deconfig-upon-wan-cable-disconnect.74397/

-One way to install is to place the script inside /jffs/scripts, chmod +x it, and then create or edit 'post-mount' to include the line:
+One way to install is to place the script inside /jffs/scripts, chmod +x maintain-wan-lease, and then create or edit 'post-mount' inside /jffs/scripts/ such that it includes at least the lines:

+#!/bin/sh

 /jffs/scripts/maintain-wan-lease &

+Then chmod +x post-mount.

 See here for details concerning setting up scripts in Asus Merlin: